Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 ![Register](/static/images/register.PNG)

 #### **User able to look at a few job markets**
 If a user wants to look at a few job markets for curiosity.
-There is a page that was buit including 4 job markets.
+There is a page that was built including 4 job markets.
 #### Test:
 Make the size of the screen big and small enough to see whether the job market banners would change size or shape.
 #### Error:
-The website showed that the banner would change the their sizes once the screen was too big.
+The website showed that the banner would change their sizes once the screen was too big.
 #### Result:
 It was removed a "a" anchor tag that was withing the same div of the image.
-The anchor tag was placed right below the image div and then it made the banners dont get their shapes changed.
+The anchor tag was placed right below the image div and then it made the banners don't get their shapes changed.

 ![Job Market](/static/images/job_market.PNG)

 #### **Access to the website on mobile and desktop**
-Any user should be able to access the website from mobile and it still be have a nice experience surfing on the website.
-The website should be responsive and it can not brake.
+Any user should be able to access the website from mobile and it still have a nice experience surfing on the website.
+The website should be responsive, and it cannot brake.
 #### Test:
  Making screen in different sizes.
 #### Result: